chrisjeng/left2die/README.md

 ### Solo

-*	Capped at 200 supply.
+*	Supply cap is 200 supply.
-*	You start with control of both bases.
+*	Two command centers: you control both.
-*	You can handle all biomass.
+*	You alone accumulate and spend biomass.

 ### Duo

-*	Each person is capped at 200 supply, so in total you could have 400 supply.
+*	Supply cap is 200 supply for each individual (so in total, the two of you combined can have `200+200=400`).
-*	The person who create the room will be in control of the southeast base.
+*	Two command centers: each player controls one.
+The user who created the room will be in control of the southeast base.
 The second player will control the southwest base.
-*	Each individual player will accumulate biomass at half the speed of solo.
-Resource trading is enabled later in the game (15 mins?).
+*	Both players accumulate biomass (generally distributed evenly).
+Resource trading is enabled later in the game (probably at around ~15 mins?).

 ## Important Event Times